CLI Usage

 option makes it possible to manage multiple

 tap versions on the same machine.

-list command is used to view information about plugins in your local OpenTAP installation, and available packages
+list command is used to view information about packages in your local OpenTAP installation, and available packages

 In order to check what packages are available, run

 tap package list.
-To see what versions are available of a package,
+To see what versions of a package are available,

 such as OpenTAP itself, run

 tap package list OpenTAP.